Home » It’s time for San Francisco to ban toxic disposable foodware

 By Sue Chiang, Center for Environmental Health

 Ever munched on some microwave popcorn while watching a home movie?
 Stopped for fast food while on the go?
 Hosted a backyard BBQ with friends and family?
-Has your child ever eaten a school served lunch?
-Or, do you just simply care about the health of San Francisco’s natural environment and all life sharing it?
+Or has your child ever eaten a school served lunch?

 If your answer to any of these questions is “yes” then you should support San Francisco’s landmark ordinance to ban toxic chemicals in disposable foodware and drastically cut down the amount of plastic waste produced by the City.